-The Bank is able to apply malus or clawback arrangements up to 100% of the total variable remuneration regardless of the method used for the payment, including deferral or retention arrangements.
+The Bank is able to apply malus or clawback arrangements up to 100% of the total variable remuneration in accordance with Article 94 (n) of EU Directive 2013/36/ EE regardless of the method used for the payment, including deferral or retention arrangements.

-When setting criteria for the application of malus and clawback as well as a period during which malus or clawback will be applied, is also set.
+When setting criteria for the application of malus and clawback in accordance with Article 94 (n) of EU Directive 2013/36/ EE, and as a period during which malus or clawback will be applied, is also set.
 This period at least covers deferral and retention periods.
 The criteria used are the following:

-- evidence of misconduct or serious error by the employee; - whether the Bank and/or the business unit subsequently suffers a significant downturn in its financial performance; - whether the Bank and/or the business unit in which the employee works suffers a significant failure of risk management; - significant increases in the Bank's or business unit's economic or regulatory capital requirement; - any regulatory sanctions where the conduct of the employees contributed to the sanction.
+- evidence of misconduct or serious error by the employee; - whether the Bank and/or the business unit subsequently suffers a significant downturn in its financial performance; - whether the Bank and/or the business unit in which the employee works suffers a significant failure of risk management;

+- · significant increases in the Bank's or business unit's economic or regulatory capital requirement; - any regulatory sanctions where the conduct of the employees contributed to the sanction.